Havet57/p7_api/README.md

 ## Environment Variables

+Please copy the `.env` file and paste to the `.env.local` file.
-To run this project, you must update the `config/database.json` with your database values (host, user, password, dbname).
+To run this project, you must update the `DATABASE_URL` in the  `.env.local` file with your database values (host, user, password, dbname).